Registration requirement for tractors and other agricultural vehicles

 How many number plates on agricultural vehicles?

-In the Netherlands it is compulsory to mount one number plate at the rear of the tractor.
-So if your tractor has a number plate, this is approved by the RDW and the Ministry of Infrastructure and Water Management.
-It is also possible to drive through Belgium and Germany with this single licence plate.
-These countries have agreed to approve agricultural vehicles with one Dutch licence plate on the back of the vehicle.
+In the Netherlands, it is mandatory to install a single license plate at the rear of the tractor.
+This single license plate is approved by the RDW (the Netherlands Vehicle Authority) and the Ministry of Infrastructure and Water Management.
+This allows you to drive in Belgium and Germany as well, as these countries have agreed to accept agricultural vehicles with only one Dutch license plate at the rear of the vehicle.

 In what name will the registration be made?

-Of course, it is important to know in which name the registration will be made.
-You can apply for the registration of your tractor either as a business or private person.
-Each option has its own consequences.
-In the case of a partnership, the registration will be in the name of the partners.
-It is not yet entirely clear whether it is possible to use the partnership name as a bv.
+It is important to know in whose name the license plate will be registered.
+You can apply for the registration of your tractor both as a business entity or as an individual, each with its own implications.
+In a partnership (maatschap), the license plate will be registered in the names of the partners (maten), but it's not yet entirely clear if it's possible to use the partnership's name.

 Tractor registration requirement?
 Think of your agricultural lighting set

-The compulsory registration of agricultural vehicles has also meant that your lighting set needs an upgrade.
-For example, it is important that your licence plate holder is equipped with lighting.
-We also call this category of lighting LED license plate light.
-As with other vehicles, the licence plate holder with lights is clearly visible from a distance of 20 metres.
-This applies at any time of day.
+The license plate requirement for agricultural vehicles also affects the lighting set.
+It's important that your license plate holder is equipped with lighting, also known as LED license plate lighting.
+Just like with other vehicles, the license plate holder with lighting should be clearly visible from a distance of 20 meters at any time of the day.
+TRALERT® can assist you in finding the right LED license plate lighting for your vehicle.

 What is a licence plate light?